Alexzihaohu/2021s1final/ccc.md

 4. Make sure rollback checkbox is marked, so if anything goes wrong, all partially created resources get dumped too
 5. Wait for the magic to happen!

+#### How to create an instance of virtual machine through a pre-existing snapshot from a non-public NeCTAR Cloud image?

+Authenticate via Keystone; Explains role of APIs including Nova-comput.
+Nova-scheduler and Nova-conductor for looking up resources required via Swift/Glance and preparing the-VM on machine required and how Key identity used throughout.

 ### FaaS

 #### Definition